wp-plugins/ewww-image-optimizer/readme.txt

 === EWWW Image Optimizer ===
 Contributors: nosilver4u
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MKMQKCBFFG3WW
-Tags: images, image, attachments, attachment, optimize, optimization, nextgen, buddypress, flagallery, flash-gallery, lossless, photos, photo, picture, pictures, seo, compression, image-store, imstore, slider, image editor, gmagick, wp-symposium, meta-slider, metaslider
+Tags: images, image, attachments, attachment, optimize, optimization, nextgen, buddypress, flagallery, flash-gallery, lossless, lossy, photos, photo, picture, pictures, seo, compression, image-store, imstore, slider, image editor, gmagick, wp-symposium, meta-slider, metaslider, jpegtran, gifsicle, optipng, pngout, pngquant
 Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 3.9.0
-Stable tag: 1.7.5
+Stable tag: 1.9.0
 License: GPLv3

 Reduce file sizes for images within WordPress including NextGEN, GRAND FlAGallery and more.
-Uses jpegtran, optipng, pngout, and gifsicle.
+Uses jpegtran, optipng, pngout, pngquant, and gifsicle.

 == Description ==

 The EWWW Image Optimizer is a WordPress plugin that will automatically and losslessly optimize your images as you upload them to your blog.
 It can also optimize the images that you have already uploaded in the past.
 It is also possible to convert your images automatically to the file format that will produce the smallest image size (make sure you read the WARNINGS).
+It can also optionally apply lossy reductions for PNG images.

 By default, EWWW Image Optimizer uses lossless optimization techniques, so your image quality will be exactly the same before and after the optimization.
 The only thing that will change is your file size.
 The one small exception to this is GIF animations.
 While the optimization is technically lossless, you will not be able to properly edit the animation again without performing an --unoptimize operation with gifsicle.
 The gif2png and jpg2png conversions are also lossless but the png2jpg process is not lossless.
+Lossy optimization is available for PNG files.
+While pngquant tries very hard to maintain visual quality, lossy compression always has the potential for quality loss.

-Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
-For PNG files, either optipng or pngout can be used.
-If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
+Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](http://advsys.net/ken/utils.htm), [pngquant](http://pngquant.org/), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
+For PNG files, optipng or pngout can be used for lossless compression, and pngquant is available for lossy compression.
+If you want the best optimization, install all three, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
 Images are converted using the above tools and GD or 'convert' (ImageMagick).

 EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
 Pre-compiled binaries/executables are provided for optipng, gifsicle, and jpegtran.
 Pngout can be installed with one-click from the settings page.
 If none of that works, there is a cloud option that will work for those who cannot run the optimizers on their own server.